The San Jose gunman appeared to specifically target his victims, sheriff says - KESQ

 The San Jose gunman appeared to specifically target his victims, sheriff says

-The gunman who killed nine colleagues at a light rail yard in Northern California before killing himself appeared to target his victims, a sheriff told CNN on Thursday.
+The gunman who killed nine colleagues at a light rail yard in Northern California before taking his own life appeared to target his victims, a sheriff told CNN on Thursday.

 During Wednesday morning’s rampage at the Santa Clara Valley Transportation Authority (VTA) property in San Jose, the shooter — identified as Sam Cassidy — told a local union official there that “I’m not going to shoot you,” Santa Clara County Sheriff Laurie Smith said.